 Having ineffective communication systems can be seriously damaging when it comes to emergency response.
 But it's difficult for responders and can be a real issue for those in need of response, too.
 On larger campuses, employees face problems with alerting everyone in the area quickly and appropriately when emergencies happen.
 Further complications occur when staff and employees try to identify and account for everyone on campus.

 The Problem of Location

 Only recently have communication technology platforms begun to bridge the existing gap between wireless calls made to 911 and being able to identify the location of the caller.
-In the aftermath of Parkland, city officials recognized major issues with officer response time and joined forces with a company called RapidSOS—a company that helps police and fire departments across the United States overcome critical gaps in responding to calls—to prevent such a mishap in the future, according to The Washington Post.

 The inability of modern phone calls to effectively communicate location data to 911 call centers is a major problem.
 With over 80 percent of calls to 911 call centers coming from cell phones, it is critical to identify the location quickly and effectively to ensure law enforcement officers are able to respond to emergencies well.